 Homebridge is a server you can run on your home network that can connect many devices that aren't certified to work with Apple Homekit.
 It is a bridge between HomeKit and these devices which allows you to use Siri to control them.

 Using docker is the best way to install HomeKit as it leaves whatever computer isolated from the OS itself and is easy to backup and update independently.

 For full details, see Install HomeBridge on Firewalla

 Unifi-Controller via Docker

 UniFi Controller is a small server that manages all aspects of UniFi equipment such as APs (Access Points) and switches.
 It allows you to create VLANs, WVLANs, update your UniFi boxes, and much more.
-You can run the Controller in a docker container right on Firewalla Gold or Purple.
+You can run the Controller in a docker container right on Firewalla Gold.

 Pi-hole via Docker